MarcLignarius/Parallax.Demo/README.md

 ## Description

-Web page which uses SASS variables, nesting and mixins to style a simple header.
-Built following along Traversy Media's "Sass Crash Course": https://www.youtube.com/watch?v=nu5mdN2JIwM
+This is a simple landing page that uses the parallax scrolling effect with the Rellax.js library.
+Built following along Traversy Media's "Parallax Landing Page - Rellax.js": https://www.youtube.com/watch?v=aAxt0Z7IXIo

 ## Technologies Used